envms/fluentpdo/readme.md

 ### Composer

-Preferred way how to install FluentPDO is via [composer](http://getcomposer.org/).
+The preferred way to install FluentPDO is via [composer](http://getcomposer.org/).

 Add in your `composer.json`: